-Prerequisite: Mech 2 or 8, Math 22.
+Prerequisites: EG 2, Mech 10, Math 22.
 A study of the kinematic and dynamic principles used in analyzing and synthesizing basic mechanisms of machines.
 Vector methods employing both graphical and analytical techniques are used to determine the velocity, acceleration, and inertial characteristics of linkages, gears, gear trains and cams.
 Where appropriate, computerized techniques are employed.